-The addict knows better than anyone how to lose oneself in temporal enjoyments, how to dive into the vanities of the world; how to seek pleasure in the senses, and how to live in momentary and passing titillations.
+The addict knows better than anyone how to lose the one self in temporal enjoyments, how to dive into the vanities of the world; how to seek pleasure in the senses, and how to live in momentary and passing titillations.
 The “I” that we think we are, our “self” our “selfishness” this is the root of the problem.
 Our self-centredness sets us up for a smackdown: the head reels, and with alcohol – the great remover – everything begins to vanish.
 Just like the lower bird we find that our world is filled with bitter fruit.
 With enough of these experiences we cascade down to hit an emotional bottom.
 And here the soul then finds the One thing that is true in everything – that which is in every atom, everywhere present, the essence of all things: it finds the Absolute.

 For our entire journey along The Way we are honing our lives to attune our self with the Higher Self, and for the final surrender of the ego in death.
 Recovery from alcoholism arises out of Lovingness, from the Truth of that which you are.
 Everything in the past was necessary for you, including the moment of winnowing, at bottom, the dissolution, Step Zero.
 This is because you can’t really love yourself until you’ve to some extent despised yourself.
 For the addicted person it is absolutely essential in this lifetime to experience this, and to face the truth about yourself.
 Just as in Alchemy, it is in the face of death itself – absolute dissolution – that the substance is transformed.
 The spiritual path, The Way of the Alcoholic, the extinguishing of ego, the surrender, all is practice for the final surrender of oneself in death.

 It’s said that if those on The Way are painstaking about reconciling with others who were harmed at earlier points on the path, such spiritual seekers will be amazed before they are even half way through making amends.
-They will know a new and even greater happiness (if that even seemed possible) which is yet another station on The Way to higher consciousness and atonement (At-One-Ment) with The Absolute.
+They will know a new and even greater happiness (if that even seemed possible) which is yet another station on The Way to higher consciousness and atonement with The Absolute.
 When we are constantly striving to create our lives from the centre of our humility, we arrive at the Present Moment.